Four students sitting in a circle having a conversation with a faculty member

 Foreign Language (non- credit requirement)

-You must demonstrate reading proficiency in at least one foreign language appropriate to your dissertation research by translating a faculty-approved passage.
-You must complete the foreign language requirement before registering for dissertation research.
+You must demonstrate reading proficiency in at least one foreign language appropriate to your dissertation research.

 Annual Portfolio (non-credit requirement)

-To help the faculty assess your progress toward degree candidacy and the dissertation, you will maintain an annual portfolio of departmentally-approved examples of your work, as well as evidence of your progress in developing professional skills and experiences.
-You will present the portfolio, along with a summary essay discussing your evolving body of work and professional interests, for annual review while in the program, and the final summary essay and oral presentation of your portfolio will constitute your dissertation prospectus.
+To help the faculty assess your progress toward the degree and completion of your dissertation, you will maintain an annual portfolio of departmentally-approved examples of your work, as well as evidence of your progress in developing professional skills and experiences.
+You will present the portfolio, along with a summary essay discussing your evolving body of work and professional interests, for annual review while in the program.

 Dissertation (12 credits)